the-dev-collection/Fusion-AI/fusion-model-serving/my-blog.md

 On IBM Fusion HCI, these metrics are available through the OpenShift monitoring stack when user workload monitoring is enabled.

-This visibility allows inference behavior to be analyzed at a component level rather than relying solely on aggregate latency.
+This visibility allows inference behaviour to be analyzed at a component level rather than relying solely on aggregate latency.

 ---